BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

    wire [31:0] Jimm = {{12{instr[31]}}, instr[19:12], instr[20], instr[30:21], 1'b0};
    wire [31:0] Uimm = {instr[31], instr[30:12], {12{1'b0}}};
 ```
+In addition, there will be a mux that selects the right imm format (not shown here).
+I will show later how the different signals of the instruction decoder are
+generated, in a big `switch` statement.

 Sidebar: the elegance of RISC-V
 -------------------------------